Sina247/Design-Flow/README.md

 ---

 ## 🚀 Features
-- 🎯 **Progress Over Perfection** : Encourages completing designs instead of over-polishing.
+- 🎯 **Progress Over Perfection** : Encourages completing designs instead of over polishing.
 - 📈 **Boost Productivity** : Improves workflow speed and creative output.
-- 📱 **Flexible & Adaptive** : Works for any design style, platform, or project type.
+- 📱 **Flexible and Adaptive** : Works for any design style, platform or project type.
-- ⚡ **Lightweight Process** : Minimal complexity, maximum efficiency.
+- ⚡ **Lightweight Process** : Minimal complexity and maximum efficiency.
 - 🎨 **Customizable Workflow** : Adapt methods to fit your own creative process.
 - 🔌 **Easy to Implement** : Simple mindset and methods you can apply instantly.
-- 🛠️ **Universal Application** : Useful for designers, developers, and creative teams alike.
+- 🛠️ **Universal Application** : Useful for designers, developers and creative teams alike.

----

-## 💡 Philosophy
-> *"Done is better than perfect."*
-Design Flow empowers you to ship faster, stay creative, and avoid the perfectionism trap while maintaining high-quality work.

----